Trauma

 How should I deal with it?

-Recognizing the effects of past trauma and exploring ways to work on it is one of the greatest and bravest forms of self-love.
+Recognizing the effects of past trauma and exploring ways to work on it is one of the greatest and bravest forms of self-compassion.
 It can be challenging to find the time and energy to prioritize mental health, but the rewards for doing so are countless.

 Things to try